Semiconductor Memory Tutorial Includes:

 Semiconductor memory: main types

-There are two main types or categories that can be used for semiconductor technology.
+There are two main types or categories that can be used for semiconductor or computer memory technology.
 These memory types or categories differentiate the memory to the way in which it operates:

 As can be seen, these two types of memory are very different, and as a result they are used in very different ways.

 Semiconductor memory technologies